jerryryle/rogueportal/docs/index.md

 title: "Rogue Captive Portal using a Raspberry Pi"
 ---
 # Building a Rogue Captive Portal with the Raspberry Pi
-May 14, 2021 - Update: Rogue Portal can now run on `wlan0` while coexisting with other networks.
-Tested with WiFi and wired Ethernet on Raspberry Pi Zero W and Raspberry Pi 3 B+.
+Mar 23, 2023 - Update: Rogue Portal has now been tested and confirmed working with Raspberry Pi OS based on Debian version: 11 (bullseye).

 I previously created a "Rogue Access Point" ([see project here](https://jerryryle.github.io/rogue_ap/)) that made a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) act as a WiFi hotspot and serve up a Python web app to anyone who connected to it.
 That implementation specifically attempted to fool captive portal detection on devices so that they wouldn't pop up a captive portal connection dialog after connecting to the WiFi access point.
 It would then route all traffic to the Python web app so that when a user attempted to visit a website (for example, http://google.com) they would see the app instead.